sbashwin/sathyamvellal.github.io/source/oldblog/_posts/2013-10-27-an-introduction-to-latex.markdown

 comments: true
 published: true
 permalink: "/blog/an-introduction-to-latex"
+description: "The write-up of my talk on LaTeX for beginners, as a part of Tech Talk Tuesday, an initiative of PES OpenSource"
 disclaimer: "Note: This is a blog post from an older version of this website.
 Links and styles on this page might not work/render as expected."
 ---
 <div class="disclaimer center grey text-small">{{ page.disclaimer }}</div>